ajwdewit/pcse/doc/reference_guide.rst

    overview of the different options for providing weather data.
 2. A set of parameters that is needed to parameterize the SimulationObjects that simulate the soil and crop processes.
 Model parameters can be retrieved from different sources like files or databases.
+PCSE uses three sets of model
-The different sets of model parameters (crop, soil and site) are encapsulated using a `ParameterProvider` that provides a uniform interface to access the different parameter sets.
+   parameters: crop parameters, soil parameters and site parameters.
+The latter present an ancillary set of parameters that are not related to the soil or the crop.
+The atmospheric CO2 concentration is a typical example of a site parameter.
+Despite having three sets of parameters, all parameters are encapsulated using a `ParameterProvider` that provides a uniform interface to access the different parameter sets.
    See the section on `Data providers for parameter values`_ for an overview.
 3. Agromanagement information that is needed to schedule agromanagement